Viharamahadevi: Life

 Meanwhile, the young princess finally reached the shore, at a spot known as Dovera in Kirinda, in the southern part of the country, then known as Rohana (now Ruhuna) which was a quite prosperous area ruled by King Kavantissa.
 A fisherman who first spotted the boat is said to have run to the castle, and informed the king about the castaway princess.
 The Thupavamsa says birds who first spotted the floating boat informed the king.

 The princess was brought before the king in a procession.
 The king, on hearing her story, was so impressed that he decided to marry the princess who had been so brave and patriotic to sacrifice her life for her country.
 As a part of the legend it's said as she reached the shore at a spot close to the Lanka Vihara, she was named Viharamahadevi.
 The place where she landed is marked with an inscription laid there by Prince Mahanaga.

 She bore the king two sons, Dutugemunu and Saddhatissa.
 The former is one of the greatest heroes of Sri Lanka, while Viharamahadevi herself is recognised as a great heroine of Sri Lanka.
+She convinced her son Dutugamunu to fight, and defend the kingdom from invasion.